 Average Weather in Lincoln Nebraska, United States

-In Lincoln, the temperature typically varies from 17°F to 89°F over the course of the year, and is rarely below -1°F or above 98°F.
+In Lincoln, the summers are hot, humid, and mostly clear and the winters are freezing, dry, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 17°F to 89°F and is rarely below -1°F or above 98°F.

 The hot season lasts for 3.6 months, from May 29 to September 18, with an average daily high temperature above 78°F. The hottest day of the year is July 20, with an average high of 89°F and low of 68°F.